espruino/BangleApps/apps/folderlaunch/README.md

 Swiping up and down will scroll.
 Swiping from the left, using the back button, or pressing BTN1 will take you up a level to the folder containing the current one, or exit the launcher if you are at the top level.

-The first time you launch an app, you will be asked if you want to fast load it, if the feature is enabled.
-Fast loading saves time by skipping much of the initialization between apps.
-Instead, the launcher just undoes the changes it made to the watch's state.
-However, fast loading can only be done between two apps that support widgets, so the decision to fast load has to be made for each app.
-The options are "Yes", "Not now", and "Never", so choose "Yes" if the app uses widgets, "Not now" if you don't remember, and "Never" if you know for sure it doesn't use widgets.

 ## Settings menu

 * Show clocks / Show launcher: Whether clock and launcher apps are displayed in the UI to be launched.
 The default is no.